niamatif/niamatif/README.md

 Contact me and let's turn your ideas into reality!

-Skills: HTML5 / CSS3 / jQuery / JavaScript / PHP / Mysql / WordPress
+Skills: HTML5 / CSS3 / jQuery / JavaScript / PHP / Mysql / WordPress.

 - 🔭 I’m currently working on Mamurjor IT.